muraduiurie/dataiku-assessment/README.md

 - **API Service**: Load balances traffic across backend pods.
 - **Ingress**: Configures external traffic routing to internal Kubernetes services.
 - **ServiceMonitor**: Integrates with Prometheus for detailed application metrics monitoring.
+- **Horizontal Pod Autoscaler (HPA)**: Automatically scales the number of pods based on CPU utilization, ensuring optimal resource usage.

 ## Kubernetes Cluster Infrastructure
-The application contains two pods per component (Api and Frontend) for high availability.
+The application contains two pods per component (Api and Frontend) to ensure high availability.
 The pods are deployed in a Kubernetes cluster, which is managed by ArgoCD.
 The application is exposed via a service and an ingress controller.

+### Autoscaling
+The application is configured to scale automatically based on CPU usage.
+The Horizontal Pod Autoscaler (HPA) is set to maintain a target CPU and memory utilization.
+This ensures that the application can handle varying loads efficiently, scaling up during peak times and down during low traffic periods.

+The HPA configuration is defined in the Helm chart (`charts/dataiku/templates/hpa.yaml`), which specifies the target CPU utilization and the minimum and maximum number of replicas for the backend deployment.
 ### Architecture Diagram
 ![img.png](images/img.png)